 blog

-Enjoy the taste of crow - an interview with Scott Holiday of the Rival Sons
+Enjoy the Taste of Crow: An Intimate Interview with Scott Holiday of Rival Sons

 Scott Holiday: The tour is going great.
-As far as where we are on the map, we’re in Cologne.
-We just came from Berlin last night, and I think we’re about two weeks into this one.
+We’re in Cologne, just came from Berlin last night, and we’re about two weeks into this one.
 We have about two more weeks to go before we go home.
 It’s called the Teatro Fiasco.

-We decided to do something different than we’ve ever done, different than I’ve ever seen, to be honest, especially with a rock’ n roll band, but what we put together with me and our friend, Howie Pyro, who has a radio show at home called Intoxica Radio.
-And when he does it live, it’s Intoxica Radio Live.
-He only brings very rare 45’s, and he spins garage and soul, funk and every—his rule is everything has to make people want to dance.
-When he does it live, that’s what it is.
+We decided to do something different than we’ve ever done, different than I’ve ever seen, to be honest, especially with a rock’ n roll band.
+We put together something special with me and our friend, Howie Pyro, who has a radio show at home called Intoxica Radio.
+When he does it live, it’s Intoxica Radio Live.
+He only brings very rare 45’s, and he spins garage and soul, funk and everything—his rule is everything has to make people want to dance.
 Howie is of the indie generation, and he was in dancing, and he’s a legend unto himself.
 That’s Howie Pyro.
 He’s great.

 After this, we bring out our friend Derrick Brown.
 He’s a published poet at home.
 He is the owner and president of Write Bloody Publishing, which is a publishing company for poets.